joallard/joallard.github.com/_posts/2012-04-12-canada-post-v-geocoder.markdown

 their odd webpage (horrible Java, bis).

-Turns out, CPC (Canada Post, not another CPC that we know of) doesn't seem to like competition, so they sue Geocoder.ca in federal court for that.
+Turns out, CPC (Canada Post, not another CPC that we know of) doesn't seem to like competition, so they are suing Geocoder.ca in federal court for that.
 The Canadian Internet Policy and Public Interest Clinic ([CIPPIC][4]), has apparently taken upon itself to represent Geocoder.ca before the Federal court.
 Thanks to them.